Video: Q&A with The Minimalists

 Q: Are there any spiritual or religious aspects in minimalism?

-Ryan: Yes, you have to practice witchcraft and pray to the forrest every fortnight.
+Ryan: Yes, you have to practice witchcraft and pray to the forest every fortnight.

 Joshua: No. Well, not necessarily.
 Minimalism isn’t about spirituality or religion, but there are a lot of minimalists who follow God or live by a set of spiritual principles.
 Whatever you believe (or don’t believe), minimalism can fit that lifestyle.
 Also, read this essay: Gospel of Minimalism.